o-a-golovkina/ASPPR-Labs/README.md

 #### ✔️ Features

-- [x] nput and validation of the utility matrix
+- [x] Input and validation of the utility matrix
 - [x] Determination of optimal strategies using classical decision criteria
 - [x] Support for multiple decision-making approaches under uncertainty
 - [x] Clear presentation of results for each criterion